 Why has the Christian hope of eternal life through Jesus rising from the dead changed those entrust their whole heart to loving God and others through Jesus’s sacrifice and new life?
 The apostle John revealed, “And everyone who thus hopes in him purifies himself as he is pure” (1 John 3:3).
-This scripture and more have application to all sins.
+This scripture and more have application to overcome sins.
 However, those who read these scriptures will see the emphasis upon the holiness of the body.
 The appeal to the resurrection of the body for holy living is throughout the New Testament Scriptures.

 The Hopeful Purify Themselves